HeyTomCat/ProgramLangs/langs/ama/spec.md

 compiled to an intermediate byte code in the form of an .EEA ("executable encoded
 assembly") file (see [INSTRUCTION ENCODING SPECIFICATION](#instruction-encoding-specification), [CORRUPTION DETECTION](#corruption-detection))
 or be interpreted directly as an .AMA file.
 The intermediate byte code will
-then be interpreted by a compilation interpreter.
+then be interpreted by a runtime environment.
 ## Data Storage
 ### Registers
 This language uses 256 registers with register 0 being used as the program